MellieDee/team-profile-generator/README.md

 # team-profile-generator
-To generate a webpage that display a team's basic profile and contact data
+To generate a webpage that displays a team's basic profile and contact data